The Divi Layout Block feature allows you to insert Divi modules into the Gutenberg editor without activating the Visual Builder!

 - Then a module offered by Divi.

-You will have the choice of 46 Divi Builder modules.
+You can choose from the following 46 Divi Builder modules.

-For this example, I have inserted a module of "tariff table" .
+For this example, I have inserted a "rate table" module...

-Each module can be configured with Divi options, if you are familiar with the Divi Builder, you won't be confused ...
+Each module can be set up with Divi options, so if you are familiar with the Divi Builder, you won't be confused...

-As usual, you will not forget to save your Divi construction using the purple cross and the green button at the bottom of the page.
+As usual, don't forget to save your Divi build using the purple cross and the green button at the bottom of the page.

 4.4 - Editing the Divi/Gutenberg block

-Once the Divi Layout Block is inserted, you can change the settings using a context menu that appears on mouse-over.
+Once the Divi Layout Block is inserted, you can change the settings using a contextual menu that appears on mouse-over.

 - The pencil icon will allow you to edit the Divi block.

-- You will be able to modify your layout against a pre-built layout.
+- You will be able to change your layout against a pre-built layout.

 - Clear Layout: This option removes the layout created with Divi.